Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key.md

 ——-

 ###### Unit Functions : Electrical Resistance
 ###### Describes the polarity of carrier charges within a 3Dimensional plane.
+Defining (substrate|Ionisation)
-Defining (substrate|Ionisation) depicts the energetic transmission into a nucleated field.
-It is reductive by nature relationship defined and relies on metallic ionisation.
-In order to sequence the differential to define multi-variable values within an eigenfield or alternating current.
+###### This depicts the energetic transmission into a nucleated field.
+It is reductive and relies on metallic ionisation, in order to sequence multi-variable values within an eigenfield or alternating current.